Home/Blog/Chronic Care/Diabetes/Top Sugar Substitutes for Diabetes: Natural, Safe & Low-Glycemic Options

 1. Artificial Sweeteners Can Still Raise Your Glucose Levels

 In addition to their potential effects on glucose metabolism, artificial sweeteners may also contribute to weight gain.
 By altering the gut bacteria, these sweeteners can lead to metabolic changes that may increase cravings and encourage overeating.
 This is particularly problematic for people with diabetes, as maintaining a healthy weight is crucial for managing the condition effectively.
-With the risks associated with artificial sweeteners, it is essential to consider how to choose the right sweetener for your needs.
+Given the risks associated with artificial sweeteners, it is crucial to consider how to select the right sweetener for your specific needs.

-When selecting a sweetener, it is important to consider the potential health impacts carefully.
+When selecting a sweetener, it is essential to carefully consider the potential health impacts.
 Here are some key points to keep in mind:

 • Opt for natural alternatives like stevia or monk fruit, which have shown potential benefits in managing blood sugar levels